learn-co-curriculum/sinatra-activerecord-reading/README.md

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-reading' title='Sinatra and Active Record CRUD'>Sinatra and Active Record CRUD</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-reading'>ActiveRecord in Sinatra</a> on Learn.co and start learning to code for free.</p>